oamg/leapp-repository/docs/source/contrib-and-devel-guidelines.md

 provided by the os`/`shutil` libraries that are used by your actor whenever possible.

 ### Python2/3 compatibility
-**Leapp is no longer released for RHEL 7, and thus, it is no longer neccessary to maintain Python2 compatibility in _common_ actors.**
+**Leapp is no longer released for RHEL 7, and thus, it is no longer necessary to maintain Python2 compatibility in _common_ actors.**

 Leapp allows users to upgrade from RHEL 7.9 (with Python 2.7) to newer RHEL releases.